AndersDeath/diary2/000-current.md

 # 22 Januar - Dienstag - Berlin - 489 Tag der Einwanderung

 I spent a whole day in our new apartments.
 It was cool.
 The first part of the day I felt cold because the heating system there is not so cool and based on floor tans.
+Also some delivery people carried a washing machine that was damaged.